ievaaleksandravica/nodejs-basics/README.md

    * Adding and defining yargs options, using the `builder` property.
    * Replacing `console.log(yargs.argv)` with `yargs.parse` to skip the duplicate printing, but still allow to parse the options.
    * Configuring `add` and `remove` commands by defining yargs commands and calling the related functions in the handler.
+   * File is refactored to use ES6 and Arrow Function Syntax

 * `notes.json` File storing all the notes.
 * `notes.js` Functions to be called in app.js file
    * `addNote` function that loads existing notes, checks if a note exists, if not, then adds a note to notes array & updates the json file.
 Run with help of `loadNotes` and `saveNotes` helper functions.
    * `removeNote` function that loads, existing notes, checks if a note is found, if yes, removes it and updated the json file.
 Run with help of `loadNotes` and `saveNotes` helper functions.
+   * file is refactored to use ES6 and Arrow Function Syntax

 ### Weather App